WisboyAk47/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ***8. Double pointer, double fun project
 Write a function that sets the value of a pointer to a char
 File: 100-set_string.c

+***9. My primary goal of hacking was the intellectual curiosity, the seduction of adventure Create a file that contains the password for the crackme2 executable.
+File: 101-crackme_password